Alistair-B-HW/Alistair-B-HW.github.io/README.md

 # Alistair-B-HW.github.io
-# A site to understand the basics of GitHub and how to impliment certain pages/content, bot static and dynamically generated.
+# A site to understand the basics of GitHub and how to impliment certain pages/content, both static and dynamically generated.